bugboy-20/wallpapermenu/README.md

 ## how to use it

-just open the script to use the user interface
+just open the script to use it with the user interface

-exec with the --no-cli will set the background according to .config file
+exec with the --no-tui will set the background according to .config file

-e.g. add `exec_always bash -c "wallpapermenu --no-cli"` in `.config/i3/config`
+e.g. add `exec_always bash -c "wallpapermenu --no-tui"` in `.config/i3/config`